mattermost-community/mattermost-plugin-welcomebot/README.md

                         "Message": [
                             "### Welcome {{.UserDisplayName}} to the {{.Team.DisplayName}} team!", "",
-                            "**If you are not a member of the Security Meta Team and ended up on this team by accident, please report this issue and leave the team!**", "",
+                            "**If you're not a member of the Security Meta Team and ended up on this team by accident, please report this issue and leave the team!**", "",
                             "##### I've added you to a few channels to get you started:", "",
-                            "~escalation-process - To review the DevSecOps escalation process", "~incidents - To collaborate and resolve seucrity incidents" ],
+                            "~escalation-process - To review the DevSecOps escalation process", "~incidents - To collaborate on and resolve security incidents" ],
                         "Actions" : [
                             {